RahulKhilchi/End-to-End-Sales-Analytics-Tableau-SQL/README.md

 # End-to-End-Sales-Analytics-Tableau-SQL

 ## Project Objective

 End-to-end sales analytics project using MS SQL Server for data cleaning, transformation, and validation, paired with an interactive Tableau dashboard.
 Tracks key sales metrics and trends to enable data-driven decisions.
 Ideal for analysts seeking a complete SQL-to-Tableau analytics workflow.

+---

+## Process

+⚙️ **Process Overview**

+🔹 **Step 1: Data Cleaning & Validation (SQL)**
+- Checked for missing values, duplicates, and anomalies.
+- Standardized data types, date formats, and categorical values.
+- Ensured consistency across tables (e.g., product IDs, customer IDs, region codes).

+🔹 **Step 2: Data Transformation (SQL)**
+- Used joins, aggregations, and case statements to prepare datasets.
+- Created calculated fields (e.g., profit margin, sales growth).
+- Structured data into fact and dimension tables for efficient analysis.

+🔹 **Step 3: Data Aggregation (SQL)**
+- Wrote queries to extract KPIs such as Total Sales, AOV, Customer Metrics, and Profitability.
+- Built summary tables that served as the foundation for visualization.

+🔹 **Step 4: Data Visualization (Tableau)**
+- Connected Tableau directly to the SQL database.
+- Designed an interactive dashboard with:
+  - KPI cards (Revenue, AOV, Growth, etc.)
+  - Trend analysis (sales over time)
+  - Category, region, and channel performance charts
+  - Filters and slicers for deeper exploration
+- Published the dashboard for stakeholders to explore insights dynamically.

+---

 ## Dataset used

-  - <a href = "https://github.com/RahulKhilchi/End-to-End-Sales-Analytics-Tableau-SQL/blob/main/Amazon%20Sale%20Report.zip"> Dataset </a>
+Data set has been attached with the project and was exported from kaggle

-  ### Questions(KPIs)KPIs Tracked in This Project
+### Questions (KPIs) Tracked in This Project

 - Total Sales Revenue
 - Sales Growth Rate (period-over-period)
 - Average Order Value (AOV)